DHCSSza/dh-ignite/content/authors/bj_wits_org/_index.md

 ---
 # Display name
-title: Juan Steyn (SADiLaR)
+title: "Biandri Joubert (WITS)"

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: "Organising co-lead"
+role: "Programme facilitator"

 user_groups: ["Programme team"]

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name:
+ - name: WITS
  - url:

 # Short bio (displayed in user profile at end of posts)
 bio:

 # Interests to show in About widget
 interests:

 # Education to show in About widget
 education: